 Before your permanent makeup procedure, we will use a topical anesthetic to numb the area, ensuring you remain as comfortable as possible throughout the treatment.

 Following your permanent makeup treatment, it can take about three weeks for the color to fade to its long-term shade.
+You may experience slight redness and swelling the day of and the day after the treatment.
 The color may appear dark and shiny for the first week, and the surrounding tissue will be swollen and pink.
 Cold compresses can help to reduce swelling, and antibiotic ointment should be used to prevent infection.
 Be sure to avoid direct sunlight to the treatment area for several weeks to ensure optimal results.

 Are you interested in learning more about permanent makeup?
 Call us at (561) 641-9490 to schedule your treatment.